microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/goals-post-exportjobs.md

 If successful, this method returns a `201 Created` response code and a [goalsExportJob](../resources/goalsexportjob.md) object in the response body.

-This method also returns `409 Conflict` when attempting to create an [goalsExportJob](../resources/goalsexportjob.md) object with the same properties (goalsOrganizationId and explorerViewId) to an existing [goalsExportJob](../resources/goalsexportjob.md) object that is pending completion.
+This method also returns `409 Conflict` when you attempt to create a [goalsExportJob](../resources/goalsexportjob.md) object with the same properties (**goalsOrganizationId** and **explorerViewId**) as an existing [goalsExportJob](../resources/goalsexportjob.md) object that is pending completion.

-Once the pending job completes, you can create the [goalsExportJob](../resources/goalsexportjob.md) object.
+When the pending job completes, you can create the new [goalsExportJob](../resources/goalsexportjob.md) object.

 ### Response headers